Update 1.4: 2 november 2020

 - The geolocation and other information provided by you which does not directly reveal your specific identity.

-- Information that has been aggregated in such a way that it no longer reveals your specific identity.
+- Information that has been aggregated in such a way that it no longer reveals your specific identity (Article 4 (5) - REGULATION (EU) 2016/679).

-We and our service providers can also collect other data in various ways, in particular when you visit our websites.
+We and our service providers can also collect other information in various ways, in particular when you visit our websites.

-tenders or do not provide us with information yourself, we only collect the personal data that your browser transmits to our server.
-If you wish to consult our websites, we collect the following data, which are technically necessary for us to present these websites to you and to guarantee their stability and security: IP address, date and time of activities, time zone, content of your enquiry, access status/HTTP status code, quantity of data transferred, referring website, browser, operating system and interface, language and version of the browser software.
+If you directly consult our websites, we collect the following data, which are technically necessary to us to present these websites to you and to guarantee their stability and security: IP address, date and time of activities, time zone, content of your enquiry, access status/HTTP status code, quantity of data transferred, referring website, browser, operating system and interface, language and version of browser software.

-As well as the data mentioned above, when you use our websites cookies are stored on your computer.
+Cookies are stored on your computer when you use our websites directly or through the information campaigns the we organise via the social networks that we implemented.
 Cookies are small text files that are stored on your hard disk in the browser you use, and by means of which certain information is disseminated to the location that placed the cookie.
 Cookies cannot run programs or transmit viruses to your computer.
-They serve to make the Internet offering more user-friendly and more efficient as a whole.
+Cookies are used to make the offer of Services more user-friendly and more efficient.

-Our websites use the following types of cookies: session cookies and persistent cookies.
+Our websites use the following types of cookies: session cookies and persistent cookies, essential or not essential, analytical cookies (including in connection with the use of social networks that we use).

 Session cookies are automatically deleted when you close your browser.
 Persistent cookies are automatically deleted after a specific period, which can vary depending on the cookie.
-You can delete cookies at any time in your browser’s security settings.
+You can delete the cookies of your choice at any time in the security settings of your browser.

 You can also configure the settings of your browser according to your wishes and needs.
-Please note that depending on your choices you might not be able to use the full functionalities of our websites.
+Please note that depending on your choices you might not be able to use the full functionalities of our websites (see Making your choices in your browser below).

 Use of Matomo (formerly Piwik)